Honors College Journal of Teaching and Research

 Rights for Authors

-Authors retain copyright and grant the journal right of first publication with the work simultaneously licensed under a Creative Commons Attribution License.
-The Creative Commons Attribution License allows others to share the work with an acknowledgement of the work's authorship and initial publication in this journal.
+Authors retain copyright and grant the journal the right of first publication, with the work simultaneously licensed under a Creative Commons Attribution License.
+This license allows others to share the work, provided they acknowledge the author and the work’s original publication in this journal.

 Attribution and Usage Policies